frankshearar/AntiUnification/README.md

 Suppose we have two structures - trees A and B, perhaps.
 Each structure has holes in it.
 A has a left subtree with a leaf value of 1 and a right subtree with leaf value "x" - a placeholder, or variable..
 B has a left subtree with leaf value "y" - another placeholder - and a right subtree with leaf value 2.
 What values would x and y need to have for A and B to be equal?
 We call the process of discovering this mapping "unification".

 Anti-unification, as its name suggests, is the inverse operation.
-Given a pair of terms, differing part, what parameterised prototypical structure could - with suitable substitutions - yield the original structures?
+Given a pair of terms, differing in part, what parameterised prototypical structure could - with suitable substitutions - yield the original structures?
 That is, anti-unification yields the _least general generalisetion_ of the set of structures.

 Suppose we have the data type